 We used Startups 100-featured retail marketplace Appear Here to source our pop-up shop location in Piccadilly as the site offers a variety of short-term space in key retail locations but you can also look into marketplaces such as We Are Pop-Up and Boxpark to find unique temporary retail space (NB: These are primarily focused on London).

 You’ll also need to set aside some cash for utilities, insurance, and kitting out the space – which could include furniture, painting, lighting etc. – and marketing materials (samples, leaflets and testers for instance).
 With the #startupspopup competition, we gave Cocofina, Soapsmith and Letter Box Hamper a budget of £500 to kit out their shared space.
-Remember that you'll need to enable customers to buy from you – you could rent a card machine, or buy a cheap mobile card reader that works with an app on your phone (take a look at our guide to the best mobile card readers for small businesses.
+Remember that you'll need to enable customers to buy from you – you could rent a card machine, or buy a cheap mobile card reader that works with an app on your phone; take a look at our guide to the best card machines and mobile card readers for small and startups businesses.

 You'll also need to consider how you're going to staff the pop-up.
 Will you employ temporary staff to help you, man the shop yourself or even get family and friends to help you?